 Lady Byng, as a memorial to her husband, bore the cost of renovation and of supplying the blue Brussels carpet and hassocks.
 Captain P. Hudson formerly A.D.C. to Lord Byng and Lady Margaret Boscowen, Lord Byng’s sister, each gave a wrought iron chandelier fitted with electric candles*.
 The altar curtains were given by Lady Susan Birch of Beaumont Hall and other curtains by Miss Eva Sandford of Thorpe Hall.
 The wrought iron lantern outside the porch was given by the Hon.
 Bernard Yorke.
-The two tall wooden candlesticks were given by Lt.
-Col. Oswald Balfour.
-These are 17th century Italian work.

 This was presented to Beaumont Church in 1854 by Robert Canham Salmon.

 ALTAR BOOK STAND.
 Inscribed “Presented in loving memory of A.C.
 Cooper by her husband, the Revd.
 John Cooper, Rector of this parish from 1868-1907″.